Generic Name and Formulations:

 May crush and mix with water or soft foods (eg, applesauce).
 Initially 1mg three times daily; if intolerant, consider starting at 0.5mg three times daily.
 Increase dose by 0.5mg (three times daily) at intervals of ≥2 weeks as tolerated (SBP >95mmHg and no hypotension); max 2.5mg three times daily.
 If intolerant at any time, decrease dose by 0.5mg three times daily.
 Smokers: consider titrating to doses >2.5mg three times daily; may require dose reduction after smoking cessation.
 Concomitant strong CYP450 and P-gp/BCRP inhibitors: initiate at 0.5mg three times daily.

-In females of reproductive potential, exclude pregnancy prior to starting, monthly during, and for 1 month after treatment discontinuation; must use acceptable methods of contraception.
+Embryo-fetal toxicity.
+In females of reproductive potential, exclude pregnancy prior to starting, monthly during, and for 1 month after treatment discontinuation; use effective methods of contraception during and for 1 month after last dose.
 Risk of hypotension or ischemia in hypovolemia, severe left ventricular outflow obstruction, resting hypotension, autonomic dysfunction; consider dose reduction if signs/symptoms occur.
 Bleeding risk.
 Pulmonary veno-occlusive disease: not recommended; discontinue if confirmed.
 Severe hepatic (Child-Pugh C) or renal impairment (CrCl <15mL/min), or on dialysis: not recommended.
 Nursing mothers: not recommended.

 See Contraindications.
-Potentiated by strong CYP450 and P-gp/BCRP inhibitors (eg, ketoconazole, itraconazole, ritonavir), antihypertensives; monitor for hypotension.
-Antagonized by smoking.
+Potentiated by strong CYP450 and P-gp/BCRP inhibitors (eg, ketoconazole, itraconazole, ritonavir; see Adults), antihypertensives; monitor for hypotension.
+Antagonized by smoking (see Adults).
 May be antagonized by strong CYP3A inducers (eg, rifampin, phenytoin, carbamazepine, phenobarbital, St. John’s Wort).
 Separate dosing of antacids by ≥1hr of riociguat.
 Discontinue sildenafil ≥24hrs, tadalafil ≥48hrs before starting treatment.
 Discontinue riociguat ≥24hrs before starting phosphodiesterase-5 (PDE-5) inhibitor; monitor.

 Soluble guanylate cyclase (sGC) stimulator.